sgsbucket/animan-doc/docs/faq/what_happens_to_audio_in_a_shot.md

 Renderman always renders a Shot into png sequences, therefore the audio in a shot will always be ignored.

-Once Renderman renders a Shot from an .fla/.xstage into a png sequence, it then takes the audio from the Cut-up to export the final video complete with audio.
+Once Renderman renders a Shot from an .fla/.xstage into a png sequence, it then takes the audio from the Cut-Up to export the final video complete with audio.